Symptoms of Hip Osteoarthritis

 - Allows surgeons to use x-ray during surgery: Helps surgeons have a more accurate assessment of matching leg lengths and optimizing implant positionDrs.
 Lackey and Carter perform the anterior approach.

-Corticosteroid injections offer temporary relief for join pain.
+Corticosteroid injections offer temporary relief for joint pain.
 The cortisol steroid hormone reduces inflammation in your hips and can relieve pain typically for 3-6 months.

 Physical therapy exercises can help strengthen the muscles around your hip, which in some cases will ease the pain of mild osteoarthritis and bursitis.
 If you require physical therapy, your doctor will refer you to a therapy location convenient for you.